Installing Zoomdata Manually

 Create the Zoomdata Scheduler-related property file that will contain the variables and parameters related to the Zoomdata Scheduler service:

 Add the following metadata store-related parameters into the newly-created scheduler.properties file.
 As with the zoomdata.properties file, you are storing the username and password details for the metadata store here.

 If you did not already receive the installation package, then you can contact Zoomdata Technical Support to request it.
 In the request, be sure to include the Linux OS version you are using (for example, CentOS v7).
 Select the button to create the request.

 Zoomdata uses PostgreSQL v9.5 to store its metadata.
 Due to the specific version used by Zoomdata and the configuration requirements, existing PostgreSQL that you may already have on the server is not supported at this time.

-Install and Set Up Zoomdata's Metadata Store .
-Complete the setup instructions and then return to this article to continue the manual installation of Zoomdata in your server.
+Access the article Install and Set Up Zoomdata's Metadata Store .
+Complete the setup instructions and return to this article to continue the manual installation of Zoomdata in your server.

 Once you have received the download instructions from your Zoomdata rep, remember to place the installation package in the Zoomdata directory on the target server.
 The following Zoomdata components are included in your installation package:

 The Zoomdata Scheduler is a component within the Server used to run jobs that will refresh Zoomdata’s connection to the data source in asynchronous mode.
 Access the article Using the Zoomdata Scheduler for more information.